 Aerohive Selected to Support Staff, Patients and Students

-ANTWERP UNIVERSITY HOSPITAL (UZA) IS ONE OF BELGIUM'S LEADING HOSPITALS and is renowned for the superior quality of its patient care.
-It employs more than 500 physicians, specializing in more than 40 different fields, to treat more than 180,000 patients every year.
-With more than 570 beds, the hospital offers a wide range of diagnostic and treatment services – including specialized services in the fields of cardiac science, neuroscience, surgery, critical care, and ophthalmology.
+Antwerp University Hospital (UZA) is one of Belgium’s leading hospitals and is renowned for the superior quality of its patient care.
+It employs over 500 physicians, specializing in more than 40 different fields, to treat over 180,000 patients every year.
+With over 570 beds, the hospital offers a wide range of diagnostic and treatment services; including specialized services in the fields of cardiac science, neuroscience, surgery, critical care and ophthalmology.

 The hospital offers comprehensive care for patients with complex disorders.
-Everyday its specialists conduct pioneering clinical research, constantly using this research to develop new treatments, with the ultimate goal of providing every patient with top-quality medical care.
+Everyday its specialists conduct pioneering clinical research, constantly using this research to develop new treatments, with the ultimate goal of providing every patient with high class medical care.

 The hospital was looking to implement a high-performance wireless LAN (WLAN) that could support staff, patients, visitors, and students studying at the university.
 The existing Cisco WLAN, however, was unable to support the hospital’s ambitions or provide the scalability they needed as a growing organization.

-Wauters adds, "We found that as more and more users came on to the network, the more it was struggling.
-Maintenance and management issues were becoming a problem too; we needed to significantly reduce operational overhead costs and inject these savings into other service-improving projects."
+Wauters adds, “We found that as more and more users came on to the network, the more it was struggling.
+Maintenance and management issues were becoming a problem too; we needed to significantly reduce operational overheads and inject these savings into other service improving projects.”

-The infrastructure team looked to procure a WLAN solution that provided the functionality and scalability the hospital needed and, at the same time, significantly reduce management overhead.
-Working closely with technology partner, Nextel, Antwerp University Hospital conducted extensive research into the market and subsequently selected Aerohive's controller-less WLAN to provide the hospital with its wireless needs.
+The infrastructure team looked to procure a WLAN solution that provided the functionality and scalability the hospital needed and at the same time significantly reduce management overheads.
+Working closely with technology partner, Nextel, Antwerp University Hospital conducted extensive research into the market and subsequently selected Aerohive’s controller-less WLAN to provide the hospital with its wireless needs.